Chris Markey: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "UCLA Football Commitments".
+Rivals.
+Retrieved November 16, 2013.; "2004 UCLA Football Commits".
+Scout.
+Retrieved November 16, 2013.; "ESPN".
+ESPN.
+Retrieved November 16, 2013.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 16, 2013.; "2004 Team Ranking".
+Rivals.com.
+Retrieved November 16, 2013.;

 College career

 2004 season

 As a true freshman, Markey ran for 350 yards and ranked seventh in the Pac-10 with the help of his 22.2 kickoff return average, which also placed him at third on the Bruin roster and 17th in the Conference.
 Markey's breakout performance came in a game against Oregon.
 Markey became the sixth true freshman of the season to start a game, opening in place of injured Maurice Jones-Drew.
-Markey rushed for a season-high 131 yards and led the Bruins with five receptions for 84 yards including his 23-yard kickoff return, Markey accounted for 238 all-purpose yards and his 29-yard run to the three-yard line immediately preceded Manuel White's touchdown that broke a 7-7 tie and his 50-yard catch and run set up White's second TD that gave UCLA a 21-3 lead.
+Markey rushed for a season-high 131 yards and led the Bruins with five receptions for 84 yards including his 23-yard kickoff return, Markey accounted for 238 all-purpose yards and his 29-yard run to the three-yard line immediately preceded Manuel White's touchdown that broke a 7–7 tie and his 50-yard catch and run set up White's second TD that gave UCLA a 21–3 lead.
 Markey was named the Pac-10 Offensive Player of the Week for his efforts.